jpardogo/GoogleProgressBar/README.md

 **Attributes depending on type:**

 * folding_circles
+    * `gpb:colors="@array/colors"`
+        * Optional, If not colors are define the 4 default google colors (red,blue, yellow and green) will be used.
-    * `gpb:colors="@array/colors"` (It needs to be an array of 4 colors)
+        * It needs to be an array of 4 colors

-The animation speed can be modified easily with `android:indeterminateDuration` in the xml either when you add the `ProgressBar` dynamically or from XML.
+The animation speed can be modified easily with `android:indeterminateDuration` in the xml.

 Including in your project
 -------------------------